Hugo Lloris Out for the Year After Freak Elbow Injury in Tottenham's Loss to Brighton

 Hugo Lloris was severely injured in Tottenham's Premier League weekend game.
 (Photo Credit: Reuters)

-Clairefontaine-en-Yvelines (France): Tottenham Hotspur goalkeeper Hugo Lloris will "almost certainly" be out of action for the rest of the year after his horror injury at the weekend, France coach Didier Deschamps said on Monday.
+London: Tottenham Hotspur goalkeeper Hugo Lloris will be sidelined for the rest of the year after suffering a dislocated elbow in a dismal defeat at Brighton on Saturday.

+Lloris was stretchered from the field screaming in pain after dropping a cross before falling backwards and landing badly as he conceded Brighton's opening goal at the Amex.

+"Hugo Lloris has undergone further assessment this morning after sustaining a dislocated elbow in our match against Brighton on Saturday," Tottenham said in a statement on Monday.

+Argentine stopper Paulo Gazzaniga will now assume the role of Pochettino's first-choice goalkeeper for the forseeable future.

+Lloris will also miss Euro 2020 qualifiers for France against Iceland, Turkey, Albania and Moldova.

-"It is difficult to say exactly how long he will not be available," said Deschamps as France players gathered for their next Euro 2020 qualifying matches against Iceland on Friday and Turkey three days later.
+"It is difficult to say exactly how long he will not be available," said France boss Didier Deschamps on Monday.

 "What matters to us right now is that he will not be with us for this round of games or for the next."